mukhtar-github/Complete-Node.js-Course/5-Express- Advanced Topics/Express- Advanced.md

 Now, let's add a new folder, *views*.
 Inside this folder, let's add a new file, we can call that *index.pug*.
 With *Pug*, we can define our template using a syntax like this, so we can have an *HTML* element, then inside that, we can have *head*, then we can have the *title* element.
 And we can set a value for the *title* dynamically using the syntax, so we add an equal sign, and then the name of a variable that we will set at runtime.
 I will show you how that works later.

 Now, in parallel to *head*, we want to have another element called *body*, and inside that, we want to have an *h1*, and we want to set the value for this dynamically, using a variable called *message*.
-So you see *Pug* has a cleaner syntax han regular HTML, we don't have those
+So you see *Pug* has a cleaner syntax than regular HTML, we don't have those openining and closing elements, ofcourse some people love it, some people hate it.

 ```javascript
 html